ftrackhq/ftrack-python/doc/example/review_session.rst

     session.delete(invitee)

-To send out an invite email to a collaborator use the :meth:`Session.send_review_session_invite`.
+To send out an invite email to a signle collaborator use :meth:`Session.send_review_session_invite`.

 .. code-block:: python

     session.send_review_session_invite(invitee)

-If you have multiple invitees you want to invite you can use :meth:`Session.send_review_session_invites`.
+Multiple invitees can have emails sent to them in one batch using :meth:`Session.send_review_session_invites`.

 .. code-block:: python